Make the Money Math Math

 What happens when you look directly at the money

-Here's what's been true in my creative life: there's always a gap between what I want to create and what it costs to create it.
+Here's what's been true in my life: there's always a gap between what I want to create and what it costs to create it.

-And I've gotten good at closing that gap.
+So I've gotten good at closing that gap.
 Quickly.

 Not because I'm magical with money.
 But because I've learned to trust that when I take a meaningful step toward my vision, the money shows up.